zim-desktop-wiki/zim-desktop-wiki/README.md

 To verify that zim is working properly on your system, you can run the test suite using `./test.py`.
 Failures do not have to be critical, but in principle, all tests should pass.

-Zim can be installed from source using:
+Once you have the dependencies installed, run:

     ./setup.py install

-If you are installing Zim from source in a Python virtual environment, you need to tell Zim where to load necessary data files by `export XDG_DATA_DIRS=<where-your-virtual-environment-root-folder-is>/share:$XDG_DATA_DIRS`.
-Please refer to the `Install Paths` section for more details about the XDG paths.

 Most plugins have additional requirements.
 These are listed in the plugin descriptions.

-### Ubuntu

-On Ubuntu or other Debian derived systems, the following packages should be installed:

-* python3
-* gir1.2-gtk-3.0
-* python3-gi
-* python3-xdg
-* python3-pillow

-### Windows

-Download, install and update [MSYS2](https://www.msys2.org/) 64-bit by following the instructions on their website.

-Open "MSYS2 MSYS" terminal from the Start Menu and install GTK3, Python3 and Python bindings for GTK:

-`pacman -S mingw-w64-x86_64-gtk3 mingw-w64-x86_64-python3 mingw-w64-x86_64-python3-gobject`

-The Windows drive is mounted on `/c`, browse your Windows user folder using:

-`cd "/c/Users/$USERNAME"`

-You can now run Zim from the MSYS terminal using:

-`/mingw64/bin/python3 zim.py`

-Or from any Windows terminal using:

-`C:\msys64\mingw64\bin\python3.exe zim.py`

-For more details see [GTK installation instructions for Windows](https://www.gtk.org/docs/installations/windows/) and [PyGObject Getting Started](https://pygobject.readthedocs.io/en/latest/getting_started.html).

-*Note:* installation of the "msys" environment offers a "32" and a "64" bit shell.
-When you installed the "64" packages for Gtk, they will only run from the "64" shell.

-### macOS
+### Installing on macOS

 You can use a package manager like [Homebrew](https://brew.sh) (instructions [here](https://formulae.brew.sh/formula/zim)) or [MacPorts](https://www.macports.org) (instructions [here](https://ports.macports.org/port/zim/)) to install Zim and its dependencies.
 Please note that we do not have the resources to offer any support for this.